docelic/rsyncnow/README.md

 We call these processes `finders`.

-1. As finders keep printing files to sync, `rsyncnow` keeps reading them and pushing them to a small internal queue of files to sync.
+1. As finders keep printing files to sync, `rsyncnow` keeps reading them and pushing them to a small internal queue.

-1. As soon as `rsyncnow` finds enough paths to sync in a batch, (or every X seconds if a batch has not been filled up yet), it runs separate rsync processes (called "syncers") which are given those specific files to sync.
+1. As soon as `rsyncnow` finds enough paths to sync in a batch (or every X seconds if a batch has not been filled up yet), it runs separate rsync processes (called `syncers`) which are given those specific files to sync.
 Syncers start syncing immediately since they are given specific paths, there are no indexes to build.